singh-man/books/crackingTheCoding/18_advancedTopics.md

 #664.
 17.1	Now focus on the carrying.
 In what cases will values carry?
 How do you apply the carry
 		to the number?
 #665.
 16.26	Consider thinking about it as, when you get to a multiplication or division sign, jumping
-		to a separate "process"to compute the result of this chunk.
+		to a separate "process" to compute the result of this chunk.
 #666.
 17.8	If you sort the values based on height, then this will tell you the ordering of the final pairs.
 		The longest sequence  must be in this relative order (but not necessarily containing all of the pairs).
 You now just need to find the longest increasing subsequence on weight